How to sell your business in Canada

 Three methods of business valuation

 A valuation provides a guideline for negotiations, not a fixed price.
-The final transaction price depends on several factors:
+Before accepting an offer, consider these factors:

-- the buyer's strategic interest in your business
+- Assess the buyer's strategic interest in your business.

-- how easily the buyer can secure financing
+- Evaluate how easily the buyer can secure financing.

 Maintaining confidentiality during the sale